 You can get help to apply.
-You can find contact details for all partner landlords by:
+You can find contact details for all our partner landlords by:

-Looking at the Durham Key Options website (www.durhamkeyoptions.co.uk) under the Additional Information tab
+looking at the Durham Key Options website www.durhamkeyoptions.co.uk

 Who can apply?

 We will consider applications from people aged 16 years and over who send us a fully completed Durham Key Options application form.